 - Whether correct: Displays whether or not the student's response to each question is correct.

-- Marks: Shows the numerical marks the student received for each question and the overall score on the attempt.
+- Points: Shows the numerical points the student received for each question and the overall score on the attempt.

 - Specific Feedback: Shows feedback specific to the student's response.
 This text must be added by the instructor in the individual question settings.